Home » Breakfast & Brunch » How to make Crepes from Scratch

 Mixing The Batter

 Now that we know what ingredients we’ll need, let’s see what to do with them.
 I strongly recommend following the recipe steps exactly as they are written.
 I had been making crepes for years but always ended up with flour lumps in the batter.
-Until I discovered by accident a specific sequence for adding the ingredients, that gave me completely smooth and lump free batter!
+Until I discovered a new way of doing it, that gave me completely smooth and lump free batter!
 Happy dance!

-• Melt the butter in the microwave or on the stovetop.
-Let it cool down at room temperature while you prepare the batter.
+- Melt the butter in the microwave or on the stovetop.
+Let it cool down slightly at room temperature while you prepare the batter.

-• In a small bowl, mix together the dry ingredients: flour, sugar and salt.
-I just used a fork.
+- In a large bowl, whisk together the flour, sugar and salt.
 Set aside.

 Letting The Crepe Batter Rest